Hyperthermia Therapy for Cancer Treatment.

 Does hyperthermia therapy available worldwide?

-In general, Hyperthermia therapy is not common worldwide due to ongoing studies and clinical trials.
-However, it’s widely available in the U.S.
+Hyperthermia therapy is not common worldwide due to ongoing studies and

 Some forms of hyperthermia therapy are more common than others, like Local therapy, such as RFA (Radio frequency ablation) and regional therapies like HIPEC (Hyperthermia intra-peritoneal chemotherapy) are more common than whole-body hyperthermia.

-Types of hypothermia therapy:
+Types of hyperthermia therapy

-• Local hyperthermia
+- Local hyperthermia

-• Regional hyperthermia therapy
+- Regional hyperthermia therapy

-• Whole-body hyperthermia therapy
+- Whole-body hyperthermia therapy

-1. Local hyperthermia therapy:
+1. Local hyperthermia therapy

-Local hyperthermia is a targeted therapy in which heat targets a small area such as a tumor.
-The heat source is energy such as electromagnetic waves, radio waves, or ultrasound waves.
-This is most effective for
+is a targeted therapy in which heat targets a small area such as a tumor.
+The

-• A tumor that is too deep and can’t be removed by surgery
+- A tumor that is too deep and can’t be removed by surgery

-• The tumor is located in the small cavity of the body
+- The tumor is located in the small cavity of the body

-• Tumors small in size and underneath the skin
+- Tumors small in size and underneath the skin

-Examples of local hyperthermia therapy:
+Examples of local hyperthermia therapy

-Examples of local hyperthermia therapy comprise
+local hyperthermia therapy comprise

-• LITT (Laser interstitial thermal therapy) is used for the tumor presented in deep.
+- LITT (Laser interstitial thermal therapy) is used for the tumor presented in deep.

-• RFA (Radiofrequency ablation) is used for tumors presented in the lungs, kidneys, and liver.
+- RFA (Radiofrequency ablation) is used for tumors presented in the lungs, kidneys, and liver.

 2. Regional hyperthermia: